 # 14 – Try Intermittent Fasting

 Fasting dates back thousands of years and was believed to be a means to rejuvenate, clear the mind, deepen awareness, and detoxify the body.

 Intermittent fasting means either reducing food intake or eliminating it altogether for a short periods of time to give your body a rest.
 The benefits?

-- Stimulates the production of certain proteins in the brain that promote growth of neurons, improves communication between neurons, and helps repair nerve damage.
+- Stimulates the production of a protein called brain-derived neurotrophic factor (BDNF) that promotes the growth of neurons, improves communication between neurons, and helps repair nerve damage.

 - Gives the body time to clean up cellular waste and damaging plaques associated with Alzheimer’s and Parkinson’s that cause neural connections to fail.